How to Calculate Future Medical Expenses

 Maximum Medical Improvement

-More importantly, your attorney and doctor will have enough time to get a full understanding of the severity and extent of your injuries.
-This will enable them to accurately determine the value of your future medical costs claim.
+You may want to wait until you have reached your maximum medical improvement before settling your claim.
+At that point will probably have exhausted all the treatments, and your condition will be unlikely to improve.
+More importantly, your attorney and doctor will have enough time to understand your injuries’ severity and extent fully.
+This will enable them to determine the value of your future medical costs claim accurately.